dr-kosmos/kube-tunnel/README.md

 ## Features

-- **Ease of Use**: Simplifies the process of setting up and managing tunnels with a straightforward interface.
+- **Ease of Use**: Simplifies the process of setting up and managing port forwarding
-- **Configuration Flexibility**: Offers customizable options for defining how tunnels are established and managed.
+- **Configuration Flexibility**: Offers customizable options for defining profiles for what services to port-forward